relativisticelectron/Notes/Bitcoin  The Endgame.md

   b) be more decentralized than the *allowed system*, because otherwise it would not be allowed to exist

 The *non-elegant* hard-fork roadmap of monero keeps a) and b), such that 2) can be preserved.

+To end on a positive note:
+1. There will *always* be a way to move value globally, even if one has to use the "bitcoin uncensored".
+Effective capital controls are a thing of the past.
+The amount of censorship of the goverment simply will shift the % use of bitcoin and "bitcoin uncensored".
+2.